Sprains and Strains

 What are the symptoms of a sprain or strain?

 The following are the most common symptoms of a sprain or strain.
-However, each child may experience symptoms differently.
+However, each adolescent may experience symptoms differently.
 Symptoms may include:

 - swelling in the injured area

-- difficulty using or moving the injured area in a normal manner (The child may have limited use or may not use the injured area at all.
-The child may walk with a limp if the injury occurred in the hip, leg, ankle, or foot area.)
+- difficulty using or moving the injured area in a normal manner (Your adolescent may have limited use or may not use the injured area at all.
+Your adolescent may walk with a limp if the injury occurred in the hip, leg, ankle, or foot area.)

 - warmth, bruising, or redness in the injured area

 The symptoms of a sprain or strain may resemble other conditions.
-Always consult your child's physician for a diagnosis.
+Always consult your adolescent's physician for a diagnosis.

 Treatment for sprains or strains:

-Specific treatment for a sprain or strain will be determined by your child's physician based on:
+Specific treatment for a sprain or strain will be determined by your adolescent's physician based on: